Naming of military air bases: Naming of United States airbases

 The United States Army call their air bases Army Airfields and like the Air Force, names most of them after a military or government figure (e.g. Biggs Army Airfield).
-Some Army Airfields are named for the Army base where they're located as well (e.g. Polk Army Airfield, located at Fort Polk in Louisiana).
+Some Army Airfields are named for the Army base where they're located as well (e.g. Campbell Army Airfield, located at Fort Campbell).
 The Army also has Army Heliports such as Hanchey Army Heliport.
 As titled, these airfields are used by helicopters only.

-The United States Navy, United States Marine Corps, and United States Coast Guard generally prefer to name their bases for the area where they're located (e.g. Pensacola Naval Air Station, Cherry Point Marine Corps Air Station and Coast Guard Air Station Elizabeth City).
+The United States Navy, United States Marine Corps, and United States Coast Guard generally prefer to name their bases for the area where they're located (e.g. Naval Air Station Pensacola, 'NAS Pensacola', Marine Corps Air Station Cherry Point, 'MCAS Cherry Point' and Coast Guard Air Station Elizabeth City).
 This is also to avoid longer names given by the pilots if names of persons are added.
 The Navy also operates a number of Naval Outlying Landing Fields, auxiliary air fields primarily used for flight training purposes.

 There are also a number of joint air bases throughout the U.S. These bases are owned & operated by one particular military component (usually the US Navy or US Air Force) and will have other military units (and sometimes non-military governmental air units) garrisoned at the base.
 Examples include Naval Air Station Joint Reserve Base New Orleans, Minneapolis–Saint Paul Joint Air Reserve Station, and Naval Air Station Joint Reserve Base Fort Worth.

+USAFE bases in Britain

+US bases located in the United Kingdom exist on land owned by the (UK) Ministry of Defence, and are identified on road signage as if they were simply RAF bases e.g. 'RAF Lakenheath'.
+This principle extends to USAF media (e.g. usafe.af.mil), mainstream US media (e.g. NBC News), and signs at main entrances such as 'Royal Air Force / Mildenhall / United States Air Force'.

+Other examples of USAF bases located in the UK include; RAF Alconbury, RAF Lakenheath, RAF Bentwaters/RAF Woodbridge (closed), RAF Upper Heyford (closed), RAF Burtonwood (closed), RAF Sculthorpe, RAF Molesworth, etc.